 Trimming and Pruning

 Applying mulch to your landscape has many benefits.
-Mulching can be done any time of the year, but performing this task during the winter months will give you a headstart in combatting weed growth come springtime.
+Mulching can be done any time of the year but performing this task during the winter months will give you a head start in combatting weed growth come springtime.
 Mulching helps block sunlight and air from reaching the roots of unwanted plants, which slows the germination process, resulting in far less weed growth.
 As mentioned above, there are even more benefits of adding mulch to your landscape including fighting against erosion, insulating established, desirable plants, as well as retaining moisture, and building soil.
-For more information about what mulch is click here, and for a more thorough explanation of the benefits of mulching click here.

 Another task to consider performing during the winter months is fertilizing your lawns.
 During the colder months, your lawn becomes dormant.
 A lawn in dormancy forces it to survive off the nutrients it has stored throughout the rest of the year.
 Therefore, as your lawn comes out of its winter hibernation, most of these stored nutrients have been depleted.
 If your lawn does not receive these vital nutrients, dead or brown spots can occur.
 This is why it is important to ensure that your lawn has the nutrients it needs to remain lush and happy, and the best way to achieve this is through fertilization.
 In other words, adding fertilizer in winter will ensure your lawn has all the nutrients it needs as it awakens from its winter slumber.